 For more information on what documentation is required for working in the UK please visit the UK government website.

-No. Student visas limit you to working a maximum of 40 hours per week in the UK, which unfortunately would not allow you to undertake a client placement with us, as you are required to work more than 40 hours a week caring for our clients.
-Working for a home care agency would be worth considering as they provide hourly or visiting care, which is more likely meet the restrictions of a student visa.
-For more information go to the UK Visas and Immigration page.
+If you’re looking to work as a live-in carer, we cannot accept student visas.
+Student visas limit you to working a maximum of 40 hours per week in the UK, which unfortunately would not allow you to undertake a client placement with us, as you are required to work more than 40 hours a week caring for our clients.

-Once you have successfully completed the initial Skype interview and we have received three satisfactory references and relevant police checks, you will be offered a place on our induction training programme in Oxford.
-Your second and final interview will take place on the first day of induction training.
-Once you have successfully completed induction training, we will confirm your role as a carer and look to match you with one of our clients for your placement to commence.
-We place great emphasis on finding the right match for both our clients and carers, so we cannot guarantee how quickly you will start in your long-term placement.
+Once you have successfully completed the initial interview and your compliance checks are complete, you will be offered a place on our induction training programme in Oxford.
+Once you have successfully completed induction training and our compliance checks we will look to find you a suitable placement..
+We place great emphasis on finding the right match for both our clients and care workers, so we cannot guarantee how quickly you will start in your placement.

-However, we may be able to provide you with a short-term placement covering carer holidays or respite services for our client who use us to support families taking a break, whilst we look to settle you into an on-going placement.
+However, we may be able to provide you with a short-term placement covering carer holidays or respite services for our client who use us to support families taking a break.
 If you are coming from overseas, please do not book your flight until you have had confirmation that you have a place secured on induction training.

-It is not essential, however with a driving licence we have more choice over the clients we can place you with as some will specifically request a carer that can drive, which can speed up the time it takes to offer you a placement.
+It is not essential to be a driver if you’re a live-in carer.
+However with a driving licence we have more choice over the clients we can place you with as some will specifically request a carer that can drive.

 We also plan ahead and generally have a good idea of what placements are becoming available and are in regular communication with our carers, including those who are currently not working in a client placement so we have a good understanding of when carers are available.